scottglenblanch/modularize-terminal-commands/README.md

 * killapplications: Will kill all application found in /Applications
 * createCommand: Create your own custom command.
 You can be in any directory to run this.
 It will make a copy of the command and hardlink that same file to ~/bin
 * createCommandOpenUrl <command name> <url>: Will create a command which when called will open up the url specified
+* createCommandOpenApplication <command name> <application name in /Applications>: Will create a command to open an application found in /Applications